Looking for the perfect easy recipe for Sweet Tea like they make in the South? Here's a recipe for how to make Southern Sweet Tea - Alabama Style!

 I still remember the days of growing up and pretending to be a southern belle.

-But first I must come clean...
+First I must come clean...

 I have a confession to make.
 I wasn't raised a southern girl.

 Even though my hometown is known for it's FLORENCE Y'ALL water tower right off the interstate, surprisingly no one there really says y'all, so I never adopted that phrase.